top of page

 Ik Muluk Purpose

-IK-Muluk is an off-grid Art & Research Centre in the heart of the Tulum jungle.
+IK-Muluk is an off-grid Art & Research Centre currently under development in the Tulum jungle, Mexico.

 🌱If you’re curious to learn more or wish to get involved, we’d love to hear from you, email us at: ik.muluk@gmail.com